 Cognitive Behavioural Therapy (CBT)

 CBT ( Cognitive Behavioural Therapy) in Stirling.
-This therapy is delivered Dr. Louise Richards and Dr. Liza Morton.
+This therapy is delivered Dr. Louise Richards, Dr. Liza Morton and Dr Aine Lombard.

 CBT (or Cognitive Behavioural Therapy) is a talking therapy which encourages people to examine the way they view the world.
 This helps them gain insight into how they might unintentionally be creating problems for themselves.
 By ‘reframing’ their interpretation of experiences, no matter how long ago, they can in the here and now change they way they think and consequently feel about their lives.